Omotenashi is Japanese.

 I think it might be one of the good ways to improve the quality of service.

-But Omotenashi is not to except return for what one did but to concern with guests beyond business.
+But Omotenashi to me is not to except return for what one did but to concern with guests beyond business.

 I think Omotenashi is to be first-class on the field.

-I’m sorry but I have to say just doing ordinary thing without heart is average in business.
+I’m afraid but I have to say just doing ordinary thing what you were told or without heart is average in business.

 Just for money and do the things one don’t like by the instruction of boss is ordinary or less.